aliclark/the_wooden_sword/Nothing is a Contradiction.md

 *Originally created 7th June 2023*

+> Nothingness if it is supported by being, vanishes qua nothingness, and we fall back upon being.
+Nothingness can be nihilated only on the foundation of being; if nothingness can be given, it is neither before nor after being, nor in a general way outside of being.
+Nothingness lies coiled in the heart of being—like a worm.
+Jean-Paul Satre

 Most of current Ontology boils down to a brute fact: there is a God, there is Mathematics, there is a Universe, there is Value, there is Mind, or there is Actuality (and Potentiality).

 Here I outline an alternative to the above, in order to answer the question "Why is there something rather than nothing?".

 The argument hinges on 'Nothing'.
-Whereas philosophers have frequently spoken of Nothing in the past, I believe it is a critical mistake.
-Ontological Nothing cannot be, by definition.
+Whereas philosophers have frequently spoken of Nothing in the past, like Russell I believe it is a critical mistake.
+Ontological Nothing cannot be, by definition, as explained by Satre.
 Therefore, non-nothing must be, however specified.
 But without a causal specifier, it is non-nothing, without specification.

 This provides a plausible theory for the most critical axiom of all, Existence.